Company that owns President Trump’s Vancouver hotel files for bankruptcy

 “Vancouver’s really one of the great cities of the world,” Eric Trump said, according to a video of the event.
 “And it was so fitting for the Trump brand.”

-That strategy has struggled in other places, like Chicago and Miami, according to documents the Trump Organization has filed with local governments.
+That strategy has struggled in other places, such as Chicago and Miami, according to documents the Trump Organization has filed with local governments.
 In those filings, made before the pandemic, Trump Organization representatives said the cause of the problems was politics, which gave a new meaning to the Trump brand.

 In Vancouver, the Trump hotel struggled despite a booming hotel market, according to annual reports from its parent company.
 In 2019 — during its second year of operations, normally a time of growth — the company actually reported a decline in revenue.

-The reasons: room rates were down.
-And food and beverage sales had fallen by 7 percent.
+The reasons: Room rates were down, and food and beverage sales had fallen by 7 percent.
 “The hotel is unable to procure significant banqueting and catering business,” a significant problem for a large luxury hotel, according to the parent company’s annual report.

-This year, the annual report said, the pandemic compounded the problems by slamming Canada’s economy, and reducing international travel.
+This year, the annual report said, the pandemic compounded the problems by slamming Canada’s economy and reducing international travel.